 Institutes

-Members are afforded the opportunity to attend three out-of-town Summer Institutes, each 5-7 days in length, that are held in resort conference centers in the United States and Israel.
+Members will participate in three out-of-town Summer Institutes, each 5-7 days in length, that are held in resort conference centers in the United States and Israel.
 Institutes take place at the beginning, middle and end of the two-year program.

 The WHP is a focused experience that requires a significant commitment of time and energy from each participant.
 Attendance at all Seminars and Institutes is critical.
 There is reading and other preparation for each session as well.